ms264556/Hackery/pages/DecryptRuckusBackups.md

 # Decrypt Ruckus Unleashed / ZoneDirector Backups

-I'm using this to decrypt, edit, re-encrypt ZoneDirector upgrade images (which is not working yet).

-But it also works for ZoneDirector & Unleashed backups and debug logs, which is useful.
+This code works for ZoneDirector & Unleashed backups and debug logs, and also ZoneDirector Software Images.

 There's a C# and Python version.
 The C# version is much more efficient, so use that if you have a choice (or want to convert the algorithm to a different language).